Let your experimental side cavort across the dance floor at the

 About the Evening

-This will be followed by dancing for all at a multi-era vintage ball with live music by Spare Parts.
+The Reception will be followed by dancing for all at a multi-era vintage ball the “Mad Scientists Ball” with live music by Spare Parts.
 Come

 dressed in your favorite finery, whether it be Regency, Victorian, Ragtime, Steampunk, or just your favorite lab coat,